 Bone Age from Kenner

-Way back when, well I guess in 1988 as it turns out, I saw commercials for what I thought were pretty cool looking toys.
+Way back when, well I guess in 1988 as it turns out, I saw commercials for what I thought were pretty cool-looking toys.
 I never ended up having any of them, and they gradually slipped from my mind until just a few years ago.
 I searched high and low for a name for the toy line with no luck.
 Then I did what I should have done in the first place.
 I turned to Twitter for the answer and got it pretty quickly.
 Bone Age.

-I had been enamoured with the “vehicles” and the like from the line, and still am today.
+I had been enamored with the “vehicles” and the like from the line, and still am today.
 So when we flipped the page in the sale paper and happened upon these things, I was ecstatic.
 These aren’t even the best representations of the toys in the line.
-It wouldn’t fit this post if I started adding in images from other sources, so you’ll just have to google them yourselves.
+It wouldn’t fit this post if I started adding images from other sources, so you’ll just have to google them yourselves.

 Crossfire from Milton Bradley

 Raise your hand if you remember the badass commercial promoting this game.
 I can’t really see if you’re raising your hand or not, but if I could, and you weren’t raising your hand, I would pretend I didn’t see it out of pity for you.
 That commercial kicked seven kinds of ass and had more ass lined up down the street waiting to be kicked.

 Besides Fireball Island, Crossfire may be the most fondly remembered board game from the era.
 It was pretty simple, as you and your opponent both were equipped with guns that shot small ball bearings across the surface of the board.
 You had to use those ball bearings to knock a couple of pucks into your opponent’s trench.
 At the same time, you had to keep your opponent from knocking them into your trench.